bet-no-loss/bet-no-loss/README.md

 Each winner can then withdraw his/her interests proportionally to his/her initial stake.
 Each player can also withdraw his/her stake.

+## Features

+- Sport event betting game
+- No-loss: Players can withdraw their bet whatever (whether they win or loose)
+- Winners rewards comes from part of the accrued interests invested in DeFi (pro-rated)
+- Ethereum Blockchain based

 ## Links

 * [Whitepaper](https://docs.google.com/document/d/17pnu1nYqquXjo-jIGvSeHCeNQ9_gPBti0XnI7pAoGkw)